New to TurboTax? File with expert help for $60.

 In simplest terms, a recession means that the economy is in a slow down or dormant phase, where unemployment rises, prices of certain items like gas or food increase, and company stock prices drop.

-Recessions hit us when the Gross Domestic Product (GDP)–the total market value of all goods and services produced by a country within a specific time frame—shrinks for 6 months.
+Recessions hit us when Net Domestic Product and Gross Domestic Product (GDP)-the total market value of all goods and services produced by a country within a specific time frame—shrinks for 6 months.
 If you hear people talk about “inflation”, this means your dollar has less buying power today than it did yesterday due to the higher cost of the item in demand.

-The good news is, these are recurring and natural cycles of our economic and business reality, so as proven by history– we’ll see a growth phase again in the future.
+The good news is, these are recurring cycles of our economic and business reality, so as proven by history, we'll see a growth phase again in the future.

 How will a recession affect my investments?

-During a recession, investments in stocks, bonds, and any other asset can lose their value, decreasing your net worth.
+During a recession, investments in stocks, bonds, and other assets can lose their value, decreasing your overall net worth.
 When consumers tighten their wallets, company sales dry up.
 When company sales dry up, the value of these companies (aka their stock prices) drop.

 The important thing is that markets do rebound, especially if you have a diversified portfolio and a long-term investing mindset.
-So if you’re considering selling your investment at a loss, try your best to wait it out, if you can.
+So, if you're considering selling your investment at a loss, try your best to wait it out, if you can.
+If you do decide to sell, consider the tax impact of selling those investments, such as capital gains or losses.
+Also, when market prices are down, it presents an opportunity to buy stocks at a lower price.
+If you have a shorter time horizon for your investments, consider moving to a more conservative risk profile which will temper some of the volatility that you might see over the short term.

 What about real estate?

-Real estate is also vulnerable, particularly when mortgage interest rates climb, and potential buyers scatter.
-People’s wobbly faith in their job security may also stop them from rushing out to bid on their dream home, knocking down house prices even more.
+Real estate may also be vulnerable, particularly when buyers are unsure where mortgage rates are headed and sellers may be trying to liquidate their real estate.
+People's wobbly faith in their job security and lack of savings may also stop them from rushing out to bid on their dream home, knocking down house prices even more.

 What are the tax implications of selling my assets during a recession?

-If you sell off an investment and make more than you originally paid, that’s a capital gain.
+For non-registered investments, if you sell off an investment and make more than you originally paid, that's a capital gain.
 In Canada, you must claim 50% of that sum as part of your taxable income.
-If you sell at a loss, you can offset any capital gains you made over the last 3 years.
+If you sell at a loss, you can apply against any current year capital gains or offset any capital gains you made over the last 3 years.

 This year she sold shares costing $2,200 for $1,000, which generated a capital loss of $1,200.